Azure/alz-terraform-accelerator/templates/platform_landing_zone/README.md

-# Azure Landing Zones Accelerator Starter Module for Terraform - Complete Multi-Region
+# Azure Landing Zones Accelerator Starter Module for Terraform - Azure Verified Modules Complete Multi-Region

 This module is part of the Azure Landing Zones Accelerator solution.
 It is a complete multi-region implementation of the Azure Landing Zones Platform Landing Zone for Terraform.